Guide to Managing Spent Lamps

-This resource has been developed by the Department of Solid Waste to provide businesses with guidance on how to properly manage wastes in accordance with federal, state and local laws.
+This resource has been developed by Pinellas County Solid Waste to provide businesses with guidance on how to properly manage wastes in accordance with federal, state and local laws.

 Para leer esta página en español, vaya a Guía Para Manejar las Bombillas Fundidas.